Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/README.md

 ## misc notes

 - any patch is ok for running UD; even 1.32 (current) loses very little time compared to the other campaigns
-- CovertMuffin made [a SGDQ submission video](https://www.youtube.com/watch?v=R7nSDl3vnfs) for the RoC Undead Campaign, and it includes some good high-level overview information for each level